commonsguy/cwac-merge/README.markdown

 Version
 -------
-This is version v0.2.1 of this module, meaning it is slowly progressing towards respectability.
+This is version v0.3 of this module, meaning it is not completely scary now.

 Demo
 ----